4 minute read

 The other good news: there are steps you can take to slow purging and calm your skin, so you can start seeing the skin-clearing power of Curology sooner!

 Unfortunately, this won’t help, and might even make purging worse.
-Instead, reduce your use to once every other evening, and don’t use more than the recommended one-to-two pumps for your entire face.
+Instead, reduce your use to once every other evening.

 The Curology cleanser is gentle enough for purging skin, so if you’re using the full Curology set, carry on!
 If you’re using a different cleanser, make sure it’s really gentle — check out our Cleanser Guide to make sure you’re using the right one for your skin.
 Avoid abrasive physical exfoliants and scrubs, and stay away from chemical exfoliants like AHAs and BHAs.
 Tempting as it may be to blast breakouts with the heavy artillery, harsh chemicals will leave your skin dry, red, and irritated, and won’t do anything to help purging.